vrurg/fieldx/README.md

 #### **`builder`**

-**Type**: function
+**Type**: helper

 Mostly identical to the [struct-level `builder`](#builder).
 Field specifics are:

 - no `attributes_impl` and `opt_in` (consumed, but ignored)
-- string literal specifies setter method name if the builder type for this field
+- string literal specifies setter method name of the builder type for this field
 - `attributes` and `attributes_fn` are correspondingly applies to builder field and builder setter method

 Field level only argument: